Agent Self-Onboarding

 - Zero access by default — A freshly enrolled agent cannot read any secrets until the human creates policies.

-- API key is never in the response — It is emailed to the human only.
-The agent never sees its own key via the enrollment API.
+- API key is never in the enroll response — It is emailed to the human after they approve.
+The agent never sees its own key via

-- Rate limiting — Enrollment is rate-limited per email (10 min cooldown) and per IP to prevent abuse.
+POST /v1/agents/enroll. - Rate limiting — Enrollment is rate-limited per email (10 min cooldown when email is used), with caps on pending rows and per IP.

 Next steps